rafal42/qreds/README.md

 Qreds is an architectural boilerplate for implementing query reducers, and a set of built-in query reducers for ActiveRecord Relations.

-Qreds is suited to work seamlessly with Grape.
+Qreds is a ready-to-go solution for Grape.

 ## Quickstart